jie10/jie10/README.md

 ###

-<p align="left">✨ I have been working in the tech industry for nearly 5 years.<br>📚 I'm currently learning Golang, Flutter, and Typescript<br>🎲 Fun fact: "Hello, World!" is a common starting point for programming.</p>
+<p align="left">✨ I have been working in the tech industry for 5 years.<br>📚 I'm currently learning Golang, Flutter, and Typescript<br>🎲 Fun fact: "Hello, World!" is a common starting point for programming.</p>

 ###